sid-krish/rhometa/README.md

 ```
 <!-- PIPELINE OPTIONS AND ADVANCED USAGE -->
 ## Pipeline Options and Advanced Usage
 In this section, the options for each of the pipelines will covered and further information will be provided where necessary.
-In general pipeline specific options are activated using "--option_name", options specfic to nextflow are activate with "-option_name".
+In general pipeline specific options are activated using "--option_name", options specific to nextflow are activate with "-option_name".

-The options for each specfic pipeline can be viewed using "nexflow run pipeline.nf --help", where as to access nextflow help the command is "nextflow -help".
+The options for each specific pipeline can be viewed using "nexflow run pipeline.nf --help", where as to access nextflow help the command is "nextflow -help".

 ### theta_est.nf
 The following are the usage instructions and options for theta_est.nf.